ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial1.md

 - **SplitXML** splits the parent's child elements into separate FlowFiles.
 Since vehicle is a child element in our xml file, each new vehicle element is stored separately.

-- **UpdateAttribute** updates the attribute name for each FlowFile.

 - **EvaluateXPath** extracts attributes: vehicle id, direction latitude, longitude and speed from vehicle element in each FlowFile.

 - **RouteOnAttribute** transfers FlowFiles to follow-on processors only if vehicle ID, speed, latitude, longitude, timestamp and direction match the filter conditions.